dbsxdbsx/flutter_xly/README.md

 ## 待办事项（TODOs）
+- MyDialog， add param to set modal or not?
 - if needed to make `final GlobalKey<NavigatorState> navigatorKey = GlobalKey<NavigatorState>();` also implicitly in the `MyApp.initialize(` ?
 - the MySacffold is issued, make it a ppl like sidebar widget?
 - dialogsheet, into MyDialog or MyMenu?